1. Introduction

 Api Docs (Kickstart (this document) and c interfaces) |

 The binaries need to be discoverable to your development environment in order for your application to work with the nixar-core library.
-For example on OsX , the binaries libnixar_core.dylib, libcrypto.1.1.dylib, libssl.1.1.dylib, libzmq.5.dylib.
-Please not that you can also use compatible versions of the dependent libraries (i.e. OpenSSL, LibZmq and LibSodium) that preinstalled on your environment.
+For example on OsX , the binaries libnixar_core.dylib, libzmq.5.dylib, libsodium.23.dylib.
+Please note that you can also use compatible versions of the dependent libraries (i.e. LibZmq and LibSodium) that preinstalled on your environment.
 See following sections for more details.

 Please clone or download the java library and install using maven and JDK8.